Home » Symptoms » Dog Symptoms A-Z » Localized Hematoma

 Localized Hematoma in Dogs

-A localized hematoma in dogs, also known as a bruise, is an accumulation of blood that escapes into the tissue outside the blood vessels and becomes trapped there.
-These often occur after injuries or with certain diseases and appear as discoloration or swelling at the affected site.
+A local bruise in dogs, also known as a hematoma, is a collection of blood that leaks into the tissue outside the blood vessels and becomes trapped there.
+These often occur after injuries or with certain diseases and appear as discoloration or Swelling at the affected site.

 Can Occur with the Following Diseases: